mostafa-alq/halal_clicker/README.md

-# Welcome to Halal Auto Clicker
+# Welcome to Halal Clicker

 Ever felt like you were not confident in your faith?
 Would you like to increase your chances of reaching Jannah?